 Does one need to state that if you follow a link from be it a search engine or any other site, the fact that you followed that link will be known to the other site?
 You’ve now been told!

 Comments entered by way of the ‘Leave a Reply’ box should only pertain to what ought to be amended on the website.
 Comments are held for moderation, which means they are not shown to visitors until they have been read by a human being.
 In addition there is a CMS module which aims to identify obvious bulk or junk postings.
-When visitors leave comments on the site the CMS collects the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help detect bulk or junk posts.
+When visitors leave comments on the site the CMS collects the data shown in the comments form, and also the visitor’s IP address, the ‘browser user agent string’, and the address from which the visitor arrived at this site, to help detect bulk or junk posts.

 *** Gravatar stands for Globally Recognized Avatars, if you have signed up for this, a small image of your choice appears beside the name when you do things like comment or post on a blog, if you have not signed up the service will show some graphic.